Empowering Individuals

 Pathologists

-At Integrated Speech Pathology, our goal is to empower individuals with neurological conditions and communication disorders to communicate effectively and lead fulfilling lives.
-We provide individualized therapy programs tailored to each client's needs, utilizing evidence-based techniques and strategies and extending speech-language therapy to real-world situations where appropriate.
-We also offer support and education for family members and caregivers to improve overall communication in daily life.
-With our experienced therapists and comprehensive approach, we strive to achieve positive outcomes and enhance the quality of life for our clients.
+At Integrated Speech Pathology, our goal is to empower individuals with a range of conditions and communication disorders to reach their maximum potential.
+We provide individualized therapy programs tailored to each client's needs, utilizing evidence-based techniques and strategies that can be used in real-world situations.
+We also offer support through education and training services to school teams, family members, and caregivers.
+With our experienced therapists and comprehensive approach, we strive to achieve positive outcomes that increase communication opportunities, effectiveness, and confidence.

 Assessment and Treatment

-Integrated Speech Pathology offers expert assessments, tailored treatments, and support for individuals with aphasia and selective mutism.
-Our experienced speech-language pathologists, Donna Spillman-Kennedy, M.S., CCC-SLCP, and Christina Luna, Ph.D., provide a comprehensive approach to treatment using evidence-based techniques, including AAC and LSVT.
+Integrated Speech Pathology offers expert assessments, tailored treatments, and support for pediatric and adult clients with a range of communication disorders and complex communication needs associated with medical conditions such as developmental disorders, autism, selective mutism, and neurological impairments.
+Our experienced speech-language pathologists, Donna Spillman-Kennedy, M.S., CCC-SLP, and Dr. Christina Luna, SLP.D., CCC-SLP, provide a comprehensive approach to assessment and treatment using evidence-based techniques, including LSVT, PROMPT, AAC, and other methods.

 AAC